 Essentially it is an Eco Park of sorts, with a craft centre, a wood with art made from recycled goods, tree houses, an adventure playground, a shrine, the mini SL train, diggers children can operate, a restaurant, a food van and trailers converted into a coffee shop and children’s reading room.
 There is actually also other parts to the park, which will follow in another post.

-Santome is the project child of Ishizaka recycle plant and you can visit the recycle plant if you make an appointment.
+Santome is the project child of Ishizaka recycle plant and you can visit the recycle plant if you make an appointment (click here for information on the plant tour in part 2 of the Santome articles).
 However, for Oak Woods, the recreational part of the park, you don’t need to make an appointment.